 The event that gives rise to such liability may be one for which cover is not available pursuant to Rule 58.1.
 However, by providing such guarantees in response to the requests that are made from time to time by the owners or charterers of passenger Ships, the Association becomes exposed to direct liability under such guarantees if the Member fails to discharge his liability within the required 21 days.

 (U) …a certificate issued by the Association in compliance with Article VII of the International Conventions on Civil Liability for Oil Pollution Damage 1992… (Rule 58.2.ii)

 Details of the obligations that the Association has under Article VII of the International Conventions on Civil Liability for Oil Pollution Damage 1992 can be found in the Guidance to Rule 38.14

-(V) …undertaking given by the Association to the International Oil Pollution Compensation Fund 1992 in connection with the Small Tanker Oil Pollution Indemnification Agreement as amended (STOPIA) or, except where such liabilities, costs and expenses arise from or are caused by an act of terrorism, the Tanker Oil Pollution Indemnifications Agreement as amended (TOPIA)(Rule 58.2.iii)
+(V) …undertaking given by the Association to the International Oil Pollution Compensation Funds in connection with the Small Tanker Oil Pollution Indemnification Agreement as amended (STOPIA) or, except where such liabilities, costs and expenses arise from or are caused by an act of terrorism, the Tanker Oil Pollution Indemnifications Agreement as amended (TOPIA)(Rule 58.2.iii)